Learning Remote Sensing Object Detection with Single Point Supervision: Experiments

 \subsubsection{\textbf{Implementation Details}}

-We implemented our method based on the MMDetection \cite{mmdetection} toolbox with an NVIDIA RTX 3090Ti GPU.
-The training of our PLUG-Det method consists of two stages: the training of PLUG and the training of Faster-RCNN.
+We implemented our method based on the MMDetection \cite{mmdetection} toolbox with an NVIDIA RTX 3090Ti GPU. {The training of our PLUG-Det method consists of three stages: the training of PLUG, the inference of PLUG and the training of existing detector (e.g., Faster-RCNN).
 In the first stage, the learning rate was initially set to 0.001 and decreased by a factor of 0.1 at the 8$^{\text{th}}$ and 11$^{\text{th}}$ epoch, respectively.
 We trained our PLUG for totally 12 epochs with a batch size of 8.
 Besides, we used the stochastic gradient descent (SGD) algorithm \cite{robbins1951stochastic} for optimization.
-After the first stage, pseudo boxes of the training set can be obtained, and used as the ``groundtruth" labels.
-In the second stage, we adopted Faster R-CNN (ResNet-50 with FPN as its backbone) by default without modifying its hyper-parameters.
-The learning rate was initially set to 0.005, and the optimizer was SGD with 1$\times$ training schedule.
+In the second stage, pseudo boxes of the training set were obtained by performing inference using the trained PLUG.
+In this stage, the batch size was set to 1.
+In the third stage, we adopted existing detector by default without modifying its hyper-parameters.
+Taking Faster-RCNN with ResNet50 as an example, the learning rate was initially set to 0.005, and the optimizer was SGD with 1$\times$ training schedule.
 Other training settings were kept as the default values in MMDetection \cite{mmdetection}.
+The training time of the three stages are 4.8, 6 and 3.1 hours, respectively.
+The total training time is the summation of the time spent in each stage, and is about 14 hours.}